Vicba/Sociali/README.md

 # Things to add clean or fix:
 URGENT

+LESS URGENT

 auth with context

-LESS URGENT

-add like functionality
 hook to fetch data
 asynchandler to posts
 url to get cloudfront is in client but needs to be in backend

 # Features that could be added
-make collection of likes so you can see who liked the post edit post
+make db collection of likes so you can see who liked the post edit post